-Our Dean Professor Subodh Dave gives his yearly update on the work of his team of Associate Deans, Advisers and staff and outlines his five key priorities going forward.
+Our Dean Professor Subodh Dave gives an update on the work of his team of Associate Deans, Advisers and staff and outlines his five key priorities going forward.

 It has been a privilege to serve as your Dean since June 2021.
 Personally, I have found it an energising experience largely fuelled by the humbling awareness of the humongous amount of work being done for the College by colleagues across the country.